Life after Death – what happens to our digital assets?

 In some cases, we agree to using a licence, especially with online music, which may not be ours to pass on, although it is yours if stored on your device.

 The same can be said of photos that we upload to some social networking sites.
-Some sites tend to state in their terms and conditions that they own any content that you upload.
+Some sites state in their terms and conditions that they own any content that you upload.
 But the images on your device are yours.

 The law in these areas is not always straightforward, so to understand your digital assets early may save a great deal of time and heartache for your loved ones down the line.